 Once you’ve done a first proofreading and revision, it’s time to enlist the help of some friends.
 Don’t pick these people because they are the folks you hang out with on Saturday night, or because they are part of your intramural soccer team, or anything of a similar sort; you need good academic friends who will be critical judges of your work and who will offer constructive criticism to improve it.
 The obvious place to look for such friends is in your classes.
 If a friend proofreads your paper, it’s only polite to offer to proofread her paper in exchange.
 After you receive your friend’s comments, take some time to sit down together and talk through the paper.
 You may accept some of her suggestions or critiques, and you may reject others; but defending your position against those criticisms you don’t accept will help with your next draft.

 At this stage in the process the major elements of your paper should be well-established and you should really be working on the clarity, style, and readability of the paper.
 Pay special attention to transitions, grammar, and diction.
 Avoid using what Strunk and White call “twenty-dollar words” simply in an attempt to sound learned or appear cosmopolitan.
 Ditto for tired clichés and metaphors.
 Be very skeptical of any suggestions from a thesaurus—especially a software-based thesaurus—because it will often suggest words are synonyms when in fact they have substantially different connotations or flavors.
-Choose the word that expresses exactly what you want to say.
+Try to choose the word that expresses exactly what you want to say.
 If saying what you want to say actually requires the “twenty-dollar word,” then by all means use it.
 I’m not suggesting, as Strunk and White do, that the fancier word is always to be avoided in favor of the simple or common.
 I’m merely suggesting that you should not choose the longer or less-common term merely because you think it sounds intelligent or sophisticated.
 Proofread your draft very, very carefully.
 When you get to the point where you are confident in the argument, grammar, style, and so forth, and find yourself agonizing over individual word choices, you are where you want to be.

 6. How to Study